oronsh/comment-box/README.md

 # Comments App Exercise
 A simple comment box that supports gravatrs.
 The app includes a server and a client.
-The server is built on Nodejs and Express using Mongodb as the persistance layer.
-The client is built on React.
+The server is built on Nodejs and Express using Mongodb as the persistance layer and the client is built on React.

 ## Installation
 ```bash